Merkel sets strict terms for Greek aid, Juncker flags EU cash

 The Greek Finance Ministry said it would respond in a "constructive spirit" to a list of requirements on reforms being drawn up by a team of technical experts from the creditors -- a contrast to an atmosphere of mutual mistrust and hostility which marked encounters with EU officials in Athens this week.

-Finance Minister Yanis Varoufakis, whose comments and behaviour have offended many of Greece's partners, especially Germany, joined the call for immediate implementation of the Feb.
+Finance Minister Yanis Varoufakis, whose comments and behavior have offended many of Greece's partners, especially Germany, joined the call for immediate implementation of the Feb.
 20 extension agreement.

 "First, we should work towards ending the toxic ‘blame game’ and the moralizing finger-pointing which benefit only the enemies of Europe," he said in a blog post on Friday.